NCERT Exemplar Class 12 Physics Solutions Chapter 12 Atoms

 Answer:

-One of the biggest limitations of the Bohr’s model of the atom is that it is only applicable for either light atoms having one electron revolving around the nucleus or for H-atoms.
-The nucleus of these atoms must be positively charged and stationery, such atoms are termed as Ze (called hydrogen-like atom).
+One of the biggest limitations of Bohr’s model of the atom is that it is only applicable for either light atoms having one electron revolving around the nucleus or for H-atoms.
+The nucleus of these atoms must be positively charged and stationary; such atoms are termed Ze (called a hydrogen-like atom).
 But if one electron is removed from both He4 and He3, they will fulfil the condition, and the model can be used to find their energy levels.

 Question:16